natecostello/creepage_and_clearance/content/slides.md

 ### Creepage

 Creepage is a little more arcane.
 The presence of conductive or semiconductive particulate on a surface is going to concentrate the electric field above the surface, between the particulate.
 The presence of water droplets or other dielectrics will also concentrate the electric field above the surface, between the droplets.
 Additionally, commercial specs will factor in tracking resistance of the materials employed.
-Its no surprise then that creepage requirements generally involve more separateion, especially in non-enclosed equipment.
+Its no surprise then that creepage requirements generally involve more separation, especially in non-enclosed equipment.